 Varia Radar Tail Lights have a radio transmitter that emits radar signals behind your bike and a receiver that detects radar signals reflected by moving objects behind you.
 It analyzes the reflected radar signal to identify vehicles and determine their distance and approach speed.

-This means that if a car approaches you from behind, it appears on your cycling computer (or smartphone) and gives you an audible alert.
+This means that if a car approaches you from behind, it will appear on your cycling computer (or smartphone) and give you an audible alert.

-My One+ Year Experience with Garmin Varia RTL515
+My Several Years of Experience with Garmin Varia RTL515

-Let’s now dive deeper into the features of RTL515, its pros, and its cons.
+Let’s now dive deeper into the features, pros, and cons of RTL515.

 Garmin Varia RTL515 Main Features